chef/knife-windows/README.md

 Generates a certificate(x509) containing a public / private key pair for WinRM 'SSL' communication.
 The certificate will be generated in three different formats *.pfx, *.b64 and *.pem.
 The PKCS12(i.e *.pfx) contains both the public and private keys, usually used on the server.
 This will be added to WinRM Server's Certificate Store.
-The *.b64 is Base64 PKCS12 keypair.
+The *.b64 is Base64 PKCS12 key pair.
 Contains both the public and private keys, for upload to the Cloud REST API. e.g. Azure.
 The *.pem is Base64 encoded public certificate only.
 Required by the client to connect to the server.
 This command also displays the thumbprint of the generated certificate.